-In our gospel today (John 8:21-39) Jesus speaks again in the temple area during the Feast of Tabernacles.
-He speaks urgently to those opposing him.
+In our gospel today (John 8:21-39) Jesus speaks urgently again in the temple area during the Feast of Tabernacles to those opposing him.
 The time is short; the Light guiding the world has appeared, but he “is going away” and those who reject him will die in their sins.

 Are we detached observers listening to this gospel, watching others challenged long ago?
 We’re challenged now to answer the question: Who is Jesus Christ?